AntifraudeDocs/antifraudedocsen.github.io/docs/1.0/fingerprint.md

 next: /docs/1.0/autenticacao
 ---

-Service that collects device fingerprint and real geolocation from buyer IP and creates a *black box*.
+Service that collects device fingerprints and real geolocation of the customer's IP
-This *black box* is a string of encrypted characters that contain all device attributes.

 -----------------------------------

+## * ReDShield

+## Integration with your checkout page (site)

 ## How it works?